 There is no house style within the work: the established philosophy is to teach and develop skills, knowledge and understanding in the younger pupils and then to draw upon personal strengths and creative ideas as students mature.
-Pupils are taught how to use a range of media from painting to printmaking, to ceramics to animation.
+Pupils are taught how to use a range of media from painting to printmaking, to ceramics to digital.
 From this core knowledge and understanding they are then able to develop these skills through their own personal projects.
-Throughout the key stages we focus on developing a range of transferable skills including: Imagination and Creativity, Expression, Visual thinking, Observational skills, Problem solving and analytical skills and Autonomy.
+Throughout the key stages we focus on developing a range of transferable skills including: Imagination and Creativity, Expression, Visual thinking, Observational skills, Problem Solving and Analytical Skills and Autonomy.

 The department consists of five members of staff including two technicians.
-All of the staff set a high value on the subject which is communicated to all our students.
+All of the staff set a high value on our academic subject which is communicated to all our students.
 The department offers a broad range of disciplines within the Visual Arts, each with a specialist studio: Textiles, Fine Art and Printmaking, Photography and Ceramics.
 The Christine Walker Gallery provides an excellent space for the celebration of student work as well as work being showcased around the school site and in the annual ‘Cat Among The Pigeons’ Arts magazine..

 The department has been recognized as a centre of excellence by Eduqas at GCSE level.
-At AS and A Level students follow the new Eduqas syllabus providing opportunities and flexibility for all endorsements.
+At AS and A Level students follow the Eduqas syllabus providing opportunities and flexibility for all endorsements.

 The progression of our students is important to the department, whether this be an art and design course, other HE course or employment.
-Many pupils from the Art department obtain their first choice Foundation Diploma course and also pupils have progressed straight to a degree level course.
+Many pupils from the Art department obtain their first choice Degree or Foundation course.